ZMobile/langchain-java/README.md

 ## Usage

-Here's a simple example of using langchain-java to interact with GPT:
+Here's a simple example of using langchain-java to interact with GPT-4:

 ```java
 import com.zakynthos.langchain.*;